build-umass/easy-databases/README.md

 - `sudo systemctl start docker.service`
 - `sudo systemctl enable docker.service`
 - You might need to restart the docker service/relogin your user account.
+# Summary

-## Summary
+## Top

-This Dockerfile specifies a container that builds upon the default "postgres" container in Docker Hub.
+This Dockerfile specifies an image to which the container is built upon.

-The resulting container lets developers easily use Postgres on their local machines while developing without having to install Postgres the normal way.
+The resulting container lets developers easily use Postgres/Mongo on their local machines while developing without having to install Postgres/Mongo the normal way.

 This container should not be used in production because it has hardcoded users/passwords to make setup easier and to establish convention.

 ## Usage

+Building the images from the Dockerfiles that we have setup makes it easier for you to use Docker.
+After the images are built, you can immediately start working with the databases that are created within the container.

+Please note that an image only has to be built once (only have to run `./manage.py build <mongo/postgres>` once).

-The Postgres database in this container will be initialized with the following roles/databases:
+Both databases in this container will be initialized with the following roles/databases:
 - Admin
+    - DB: admin_db
     - Username: admin_user
     - Password: admin
 - Normal
+    - DB: dev_db
     - Username: dev_user
     - Password: dev

-There are 2 databases in the Postgres instance:
-- admin_db
-- dev_db

 Developers should use the user "dev_user" and the database "dev_db".

-Normally, the Postgres admin user is "postgres" and the default database is "postgres".
-Thus, this container breaks convention.
-However, by making the roles more explicit, there should be less confusion overall.

 Data is not persistent inside of containers.
 Think of a container as a template (like a class).
 Starting a container merely creates an instance of that class.
 Stopping a container deletes the instance.
-Thus, the state of your Postgres database must be stored inside of a Docker volume.
+Thus, the state of your database must be stored inside of a Docker volume.

-Postgres uses a folder called PGDATA to store all relevant information.
-PGDATA equals "/var/lib/postgresql/data" on Linux.
-Thus, to persist the state of the Postgres instance, a Docker volume must be bound to the location of PGDATA.
+**For Postgres:**

+In the container, Postgres uses a folder "/var/lib/postgresql/data" to store all the data that is created in this container for later use (i.e. after we stop the container, and start it again), we must have to create a location on our local machine that is able to retain such data.
+Hence, we have to bind a location on our local machine, to that directory in the container.
+Thankfully, Docker has an option to do this for us, by managing the database files on our local machine.
+Instead of binding a specific directory, Docker will mount a volume for us.

-- If the user does not provide a volume the container will create an empty volume and bind it to PGDATA.
+- If the user does not provide a volume the container will create an empty volume named PGDATA and bind it to /var/lib/postgresql/data.
 Initialization scripts will be run, making the volume non-empty.
 This volume can be found with `docker volume ls`.
-- If the user binds an empty volume to PGDATA, initialization scripts will run, making the volume non-empty.
+- If the user binds an empty volume, initialization scripts will run, making the volume non-empty.
-- If the user binds a non-empty volume to PGDATA, no initialization scripts will run since the database state will be inside PGDATA.
+- If the user binds a non-empty volume, no initialization scripts will run since the database state will be inside that volume.

 Therefor, the recommended procedure is to:
-1. Start the container with an empty volume, *V*, bound to PGDATA.
-Initialization will occur and *V* will be used as a PGDATA folder.
+1. Start the container with an empty volume, *V* (default case would be PGDATA), bound to "/var/lib/postgresql/data".
+Initialization will occur and  will be used as a folder to which data is stored.
-2. In the future, when you want to use your database again, restart the container with PGDATA bound to *V*, which stores the state of your database.
+2. In the future, when you want to use your database again, restart the container with "/var/lib/postgresql/data" bound to *V*, which stores the state of your database.

 You can theoretically have multiple volumes, each with different files.
 When you want to run a given Postgres instance, start the container and bind it to a given volume.

-### Commands
-`manage.py` just runs these commands with good defaults.

-**Create and Start Container From Image**: `docker run --rm --volume PGDATA:/var/lib/postgresql/data -d --name pg_docker -p 5432:5432 --ip localhost <image id>`
-- `--rm` Remove this container after it is stopped (for example, with `docker stop <container name/hash>`).
-Restarting the database will require running the original command again instead of merely running `docker start <container name/hash>`
-- `--volume PGDATA:/var/lib/postgresql/data` Bind the Docker volume "PGDATA" to the directory `/var/...` in the container.
-If the volume "PGDATA" does not exist, create it.
-- `-d` Run container in background and print container ID.
-- `--name pg_docker` Give the container a name, so you can use commands, like `docker stop` without having to use the container id.
-- `-p 5432:5432` Bind port 5432 on the host to port 5432 on the container, which is the default port that Postgres listens on.
-The syntax is HOST_PORT:CONTAINER_PORT
-- `-- ip localhost` Set the container's ip address to localhost.
-By default, it is 0.0.0.0.
-Thus, programs can connect to the Postgres database at `localhost:5432` instead of `0.0.0.0:5432`.
-- `<image id>` The id of the Docker image that this Container will be constructed/instantiated from.

-**Connect to the Postgres Database**: `psql -h localhost -p 5432 -U dev_user -d dev_db`
-- `-p 5432` This flag is optional since by default psql will use port 5432.

-## Technical Details
-The normal "postgres" container in Docker Hub uses environment variables to initialize the database.
-For example, `POSTGRES_USER` determines the username of the Postgres super user.

-Of course, if the PGDATA data folder is non-empty (because it has been bound to a non-empty Docker volume), then these environment variables are ignored since the username of the Postgres super user will be stored in the PGDATA folder.

-This container presets the value of the environment variables.

-The normal "postgres" container also runs SQL scripts in a specific folder in the container (once again, these scripts are run only if the PGDATA folder is empty because it has not been bound to a non-empty Docker volume).
-This container adds a SQL script to that folder.
+**For MongoDB:**

+In the container, Mongo uses a folder "/db/data" to store all the data that is created in this container for later use (i.e. after we stop the container, and start it again), we must have to create a location on our local machine that is able to retain such data.
+Hence, we have to bind a location on our local machine, to that directory in the container.
+Thankfully, Docker has an option to do this for us, by managing the database files on our local machine.
+Instead of binding a specific directory, Docker will mount a volume for us.

+- If the user does not provide a volume the container will create an empty volume named mongo-volume and bind it to /db/data.
+Initialization scripts will be run, making the volume non-empty.
+This volume can be found with `docker volume ls`.
+- If the user binds an empty volume, initialization scripts will run, making the volume non-empty.
+- If the user binds a non-empty volume, no initialization scripts will run since the database state will be inside that volume.

+Therefor, the recommended procedure is to:
+1. Start the container with an empty volume, *V* (default case would be mongo-volume), bound to "/db/data" in the container.
+Initialization will occur and  will be used as a folder to which data is stored.
+2. In the future, when you want to use your database again, restart the container with *V* (mongo-volume) bound to "/db/data", which stores the state of your database.

+You can theoretically have multiple volumes, each with different files.
+When you want to run a given MongoDB instance, start the container and bind it to a given volume.